Julio Murillo

 Julio Murillo (born 1957) is a Spanish writer.
 Born in São Paulo, Brazil to Spanish parents, he moved to Spain as he was four years old.
 He has worked variously as a journalist, publicist, radio producer, marketing manager and creative consultant.
-He is best known as a historical novelist, and his six novels in this genre (starting with Las lágrimas de Karseb) have all bee well-received.
+He is best known as a historical novelist, and his six novels in this genre (starting with Las lágrimas de Karseb) have all been well-received.
 He won the Premio de Novela Histórica Alfonso X El Sabio in 2008 for his novel Shangri-la: La cruz bajo la Antártida.

 He currently lives in Santa María de Palautordera.